 Your vehicle is like new.
-You’re happy.
+You’re pleased.

 Don’t overlook the load-bearing entry and exit rings on the car wash tunnel.
-Max Weiss Company’s steel bending specialists will bend them to your specific dimensions.
+Max Weiss Company’s steel bending specialists will form them to your specific dimensions.
 Your car wash looks great and stays strong, both coming and going.

 |Oak Creek||Oakwood||River Hills|